 A Code “0” is the flattest sail you can have with it still measuring as a spinnaker.
 The definition is when the mid-girth measures 75% of the foot length.
 These sails can be used for very tight reaching in light and medium winds and for broader reaching in up to 22kts.
 They can easily increase performance by 10% in comparison to a jib at tighter angles than a spinnaker can be carried.
 Here’s why we consider them the hidden gem in the wardrobe.

-Start your conversation today with Kevin Sproul so you can optimise your time on the water in 2021.
+Start your conversation with Ultimate Sails today so you can optimise your time on the water this season.

 Watch the full webinar here -